Treatment for ependymoma

 Children under 3 are most likely to have surgery and then chemotherapy instead of radiotherapy.
 Radiotherapy is more likely to cause long term side effects in very young children.
 So doctors use chemotherapy to keep the tumour under control until they are around 3 years old and then give radiotherapy.

 If the ependymoma comes back after treatment, your specialist may suggest targeted radiotherapy if you didn't have radiotherapy before.
 Or they may suggest chemotherapy.
 These treatments can slow down the growth of the tumour and help to reduce symptoms.

-Ependymomas can grow in the brain, or in the spinal cord.
+These brain tumours can grow in the brain, or in the spinal cord.

-They can be low grade or high grade (anaplastic).
 They can spread into the fluid that surrounds the brain, so sometimes may spread into other areas of the lining of the brain and spinal cord.

-If there is no sign of any ependymoma cells in the fluid around the brain and spinal cord (cerebrospinal fluid - CSF) have radiotherapy to the area that contained the tumour and the surrounding area.
+If there is no sign of any ependymoma cells in the fluid around the brain and spinal cord (cerebrospinal fluid - CSF) you will have radiotherapy to the area that contained the tumour and the surrounding area.

 If there are cancer cells in the CSF your doctor is likely to recommend radiotherapy to the whole brain and spinal cord.

-If the tumour comes back after treatment your specialist may recommend stereotactic radiotherapy to shrink the tumour.
+If the tumour comes back after treatment your specialist may recommend further radiotherapy to shrink the tumour.
 Or they may suggest chemotherapy.
 These treatments can slow down the growth of the tumour and help to reduce symptoms.

 Your specialist will decide the exact treatment but it could include any of these drugs